keu/docs/astro/secrets-backend.md

 ---
-title: 'Configure an External Secrets Backend on Astronomer Cloud'
+title: 'Configure an External Secrets Backend on Astro'
 sidebar_label: 'Configure a Secrets Backend'
 id: secrets-backend
-description: Configure a secrets backend on Astronomer Cloud to store Airflow variables and connections in a centralized place.
+description: Configure a secrets backend on Astro to store Airflow variables and connections in a centralized place.
 ---

 ## Overview

 Apache Airflow [variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) and [connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#) often contain sensitive information about your external systems that should be kept [secret](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/secrets/index.html) in a secure, centralized location that complies with your organization's security requirements.
 While secret values of Airflow variables and connections are encrypted in the Airflow metadata database of every Deployment, Astronomer recommends integrating with a secrets backend tool.

-Integrating a secrets backend tool on Astronomer Cloud allows you to:
+Integrating a secrets backend tool on Astro allows you to:

 - Store Airflow variables and connections in a centralized location alongside secrets from other tools and systems used by your team, including Kubernetes secrets, SSL certificates, and more.
 - Comply with internal security postures and policies that protect your organization.
 - Recover in the case of an incident.
 - Automatically pull Airflow variables and connections that are already stored in your secrets backend when you create a new Deployment instead of having to set them manually in the Airflow UI.

-To meet these requirements, Astronomer Cloud supports integration with a variety of secret backend tools.
-This guide provides setup steps for configuring the following tools as secrets backends on Astronomer:
+To meet these requirements, Astro supports integration with a variety of secret backend tools.
+This guide provides setup steps for configuring the following tools as secrets backends on Astro:

 - Hashicorp Vault
 - AWS Systems Manager Parameter Store
 - Google Cloud Secret Manager
 - Azure Key Vault

-All secrets backend integrations are set per Deployment on Astronomer Cloud.
+All secrets backend integrations are set per Deployment on Astro.

 :::info

-If you enable a secrets backend on Astronomer, you can continue to define Airflow variables and connections either [as environment variables](environment-variables.md#add-airflow-connections-and-variables-via-environment-variables) or in the Airflow UI as needed.
+If you enable a secrets backend on Astro, you can continue to define Airflow variables and connections either [as environment variables](environment-variables.md#add-airflow-connections-and-variables-via-environment-variables) or in the Airflow UI as needed.
 If set via the Airflow UI, variables and connections are stored as encrypted values in Airflow's metadata database.

 When Airflow checks for the value of an Airflow variable or connection, it does so in the following order of precedence: